petertseng/adventofcode-rb-2023/README.md

   However it'd also be necessary to make sure that optimisations are valid.
   In this case, it is because all bricks are cuboids, rather than some C shapes that could cause a sort by z to be incorrect.
+* Day 23 (A Long Walk):
+  Just slow to realise that longest path is found by enumerating all paths and choosing the longest one.
+  I also see that some compiled languages were able to complete part 2 without the graph compression optimisation (though it was reported to take 5+ minutes in that case still).

 # Posting schedule and policy